 However, a judge may deviate from these guidelines depending on the individual circumstances of each spouse as well as factors affecting the best interests of the child.
 The latter may include:

 It is important to bear in mind that Illinois law is in transition with regard to child support.
 When the legislature amended the Illinois Marriage and Dissolution of Marriage Act (“IMDMA”), they eliminated the designations of custodial parent and non-custodial parent.
 They also did away with visitation.
 Instead, now the court awards Parenting Responsibilities and Parenting Time.
-The legislature also passed law that confers the responsibility of establishing new child support guidelines based upon the changes to the Illinois Department of Healthcare and Family Services.
+The legislature also passed a law that confers the responsibility of establishing new child support guidelines based upon the changes to the Illinois Department of Healthcare and Family Services.
 These new guidelines are scheduled to be published by July 1, 2017.
 The new guidelines are intended to be much more equitable and in line with today’s families.

 At Keller Legal Services, we offer our clients comprehensive explanations and effective strategies with regard to establishing and modifying child support.
-Whether you are seeking to set, modify or terminate your child support, our Naperville lawyers can help.
-We have more than two decades of experience in handling child support matters in simple divorce, high net worth divorce, post decree modification and enforcement, and paternity cases.
+Whether you are seeking to set, modify, or terminate your child support, our Naperville lawyers can help.
+We have more than two decades of experience in handling child support matters in simple divorce, high net worth divorce, post-decree modification and enforcement, and paternity cases.

 Life tends to throw us curves now and then.
 A serious mistake often made is when a parent that is under court order to make child support payments loses his or her job.
 Unbeknownst to most people, the court can temporarily abate or suspend your child support obligation if you lose your job.
-The court can alternatively reduce your child support if you are eligible to collect unemployment or obtain a lower paying job in the interim.
+The court can alternatively reduce your child support if you are eligible to collect unemployment or obtain a lower-paying job in the interim.

 At Keller Legal Services, we work with our clients to help them resolve child support disputes.
-Our Naperville child support attorneys will conduct in-depth assessment of your case and provide you with skilled legal counsel, enabling you to make informed decisions.
+Our Naperville child support attorneys will conduct an in-depth assessment of your case and provide you with skilled legal counsel, enabling you to make informed decisions.

-For more information on how our Naperville attorneys can help you with your child support issue, contact us at 630-868-3093 or online to schedule a free initial consultation.
+For more information on how our Naperville attorneys can help you with your child support issue, contact us at 630-505-1515 or online to schedule a free initial consultation.
 We are always ready to discuss your case and evaluate your legal options.